docsforadobe/javascript-tools-guide/docs/extendscript-tools-features/extendscript-reflection-interface.md

 ### ReflectionObject Attributes

+!!! info
     All properties are read only.

 #### description